Optimization under uncertainty

 Robust combinatorial optimization

 In the real world, the problem parameters are subject to uncertainty.
 While there are multiple ways of modeling and tackling uncertainty, the team has focused on reactive optimization (which aims at coordinating the iterative solution of deterministic problems through rolling horizons or repairing procedures) and robust optimization, in which uncertainty is modeled through a set of scenarios (each scenario corresponding to a fixed set of parameters) and for which a worst-case objective function over the set of scenarios is used to evaluate a set of decisions.
 The team proposes solution methods for robust scheduling problems where task processing times are only known as intervals.
-Robustness studies are also conducted in the supply chain tactical planning problem.
+Robustness studies are also conducted in the supply chain tactical planning problem and in the spatial domain for robust guidance problems.